sanjeev-kumar-singh-dev/ecommerce-backend-api/README.txt

 Now if your set up is done and both backend and frontend is running fine.

-NOTE: In your system, you'll not be able to see all the Data as shown in my set up video,  because you have just executed the project in your system and there is no data present in your database.
+NOTE: In your system, you'll not be able to see all the Data as shown  because you have just executed the project in your system and there is no data present in your database.

 So don't get tensed.